 This outfit can easily carry you into the evening, but dainty jewelry, colorful slip-on shoes, a Panama hat and swapping from a backpack to handbag will create a softer look.

-For days spent at sea, you'll want cruise attire that's comfortable and convertible.
-A swimsuit underneath a sundress or flowy shirt and shorts is an outfit that will take you from the pool to the spa to the mini golf course and beyond.
+For days spent at sea, you'll want cruise ship outfits that are comfortable and convertible.
+A swimsuit underneath a sundress or flowy shirt and shorts will take you from the pool to the spa to the mini golf course and beyond.
 When it's time for dinner, swap your shorts for trousers and slip on dressy sandals or closed-toe shoes.
 If you're cruising with your kids, be prepared for spills and stains with an extra shirt.

 Solid-colored board shorts paired with a button-up shirt (nautical print encouraged) work just as well for a day on deck.
 Then, change from swim trunks and flip-flops to chinos and dress shoes before heading to the onboard restaurant.
 A Panama hat adds an element of holiday luxe no matter the time of day.